DFE-Digital/social-work-induction-programme-digital-service/apps/auth-service/README.md

 ## Project background

-**In Q4 of 2024, the Early Career Framework (ECF team) was renamed to Social Work Induction Programme (SWIP).
-The framework is referred to as ‘Post Qualifying Standards’.**
+In Q4 of 2024, the Early Career Framework (ECF team) was renamed to Social Work Induction Programme (SWIP).
+The framework is referred to as ‘Post Qualifying Standards’.

-The SWIP Digital project team operates within the Social Work Workforce programme, which also includes the Support for Social Workers.
-We are part of the digital Children and Families portfolio of the Customer Experience and Digital directorate in DfE.

-Our portfolio collaborates with policy teams from the Families and Early Years groups, while other portfolios engage with Schools or Further Education groups.
-Our primary liaison is with the Children’s Social Care policy team, specifically in the Workforce division.